------- + -------

 Background and Analysis

-CNHI is also conducting interviews with PPR project implementers to explore and characterize lessons learned by project staff in selecting, deploying and adapting engagement strategies.
-Using qualitative thematic analyses to describe implementation strategies, implementation determinants and lessons learned will provide a practical understanding of implementation approaches that can facilitate high redemption rates, as well as potential pitfalls to avoid and/or contextual factors that may indicate a need for additional/alternative implementation supports.
+Qualitative analyses provided a practical understanding of implementation approaches that can facilitate high redemption, as well as potential pitfalls to avoid, and contextual factors that indicate a need for alternative implementation supports.

 Development of a User-Centered Approach for Screening, Referral, and Enrollment of a Food is Medicine Program Among Adults